awsdocs/amazon-emr-management-guide/doc_source/emr-custom-ami.md

 InstanceGroupType=TASK,InstanceType=m5.xlarge,InstanceCount=1,CustomAmiId=ami-456789
 ```

-**Example \- Use the AWS CLI to add a task node to a running instance group cluster with multiple instance types and multiple custom AMIs**
+**Example \- Use the AWS CLI version 1\.20\.21 or later to add a task node to a running instance group cluster with multiple instance types and multiple custom AMIs**
-Using the AWS CLI, you can add multiple custom AMIs to an instance group that you add to a running cluster\.
+Using the AWS CLI version 1\.20\.21 or later, you can add multiple custom AMIs to an instance group that you add to a running cluster\.
 The `CustomAmiId` argument can be used with the `add-instance-groups` command as shown in the following example\.
 Notice that the same multiple custom AMI ID \(ami\-123456\) is used in more than one node\.

 ```
 aws emr create-cluster --instance-groups